The European Union (EU) has an agreement on conformity assessment and acceptance of industrial products in place with Israel.

 - the mutual JAP of the European Directorate for the Quality of Medicines and Healthcare (EDQM).

-The agreement came into force in January 2013, after Israel had implemented the relevant EU legislation and aligned its GMP standards, inspection procedures and forms to those used in the EU.
+The agreement came into force in January 2013, after Israel implemented the relevant EU legislation and aligned its GMP standards, inspection procedures and forms to those used in the EU.

 Full details on the agreement, including its scope, contact points and conformity assessment bodies are available on the European Commission's website: